Farizon SuperVan Home Charger (NZ): Best Wall Chargers, Cables & Charging Times

 DC fast charge session 20–80% in ~30 min 20–80% in ~36 min

-Best Home & Workplace Wall Chargers for the Farizon SuperVan
+Best home & workplace chargers for the Farizon SuperVan

-A 22kW 3-phase wall charger (socket-style) will deliver the full 11kW to the SuperVan (the vehicle’s onboard charger limits the draw to 11kW).
-This cuts charge time by roughly a third versus a single-phase 7kW charger, and future-proofs you for any EV with a higher onboard AC limit.
+A 22kW 3-phase wall charger delivers the full 11kW to the SuperVan (the onboard charger limits the draw).
+That cuts charge time by roughly a third versus a 7kW charger, and future-proofs your installation.

-A 7kW / 32A wall charger is the right choice — tethered (fixed cable) for grab-and-go convenience, or untethered (socket-only) if you share the charger between vehicles or want to use the same Type 2 cable on public AC chargers.
+The right choice for a standard connection — tethered (fixed cable) for grab-and-go convenience, or untethered (socket only) if you share the charger between vehicles or use one Type 2 cable for home and public charging.

-Farizon SuperVan charge times (home) — quick guide
+Farizon SuperVan charge times at home — quick guide

-Estimates below assume charging from 10% to 100% with typical wall-to-battery efficiency.
-Times shown are for the 83kWh battery (most configurations).
-The 67kWh L1H1 base model will charge approximately 20% faster at equivalent power levels.
+Estimates assume charging from 10% to 100% with typical wall-to-battery efficiency.
+Times shown are for the 83kWh battery (most configurations); the 67kWh L1H1 base charges approximately 20% faster at equivalent power levels.

 Home charging setup Connection Approx. power Est. time (10% → 100%, 83kWh)